Condemnation swells over Hong Kong opposition mass arrests

 It is "being used to crush dissent and opposing political views", he added.

-His Canadian counterpart Francois-Philipe Champagne called for those arrested to be released and described the operation as a "grave repression of political pluralism" that demonstrated a "further erosion" of "One Country, Two Systems".
+His Canadian counterpart Francois-Philippe Champagne called for those arrested to be released and described the operation as a "grave repression of political pluralism" that demonstrated a "further erosion" of "One Country, Two Systems".

 France issued a similar statement decrying the "continuing deterioration" of freedoms in Hong Kong.

-The European Union also called for the release of those arrested while Antony Blinken, US President-elect Joe Biden pick for Secretary of State, said the incoming administration "will stand with the people of Hong Kong and against Beijing's crackdown on democracy".
+The European Union also called for the release of those arrested, while Antony Blinken, US President-elect Joe Biden's nominee for Secretary of State, said the incoming administration "will stand with the people of Hong Kong and against Beijing's crackdown on democracy".

 Many of those candidates were ultimately disqualified from standing and authorities scrapped the election because of the coronavirus.

-But Chinese and Hong Kong officials described the primary as an attempt to "overthrow" and "paralyse" Hong Kong's government and therefore a threat to national security.
+But Chinese and Hong Kong officials described the primary as an attempt to "overthrow" and "paralyse" the city's government and therefore a threat to national security.

 Those detained on Wednesday represented a broad cross-section of Hong Kong's opposition, from veteran former pro-democracy lawmakers such as James To, Andrew Wan, Lam Cheuk-ting and Claudia Mo to a host of younger activists.